 - Irresponsible behaviour.
 Irresponsible behaviour includes being under the influence of drugs or alcohol, leaving your luggage unattended in a busy public area or knowingly breaking the law

 - High-risk sports and activities.
-Many adventurous activities are not automatically covered by travel insurance providers, but often come as an add-on premium.
+Many adventurous activities are not automatically covered by travel insurance brands, but often come as an add-on premium.
 Buying the appropriate options is particularly important if you plan on letting your inner daredevil out in South Africa

 - Travelling against Government advice.
 If you choose to ignore advice and travel warnings from the Australian Government, your travel insurance will be void

 That will depend on you and the type of travel you are planning on doing.
 Think about where you are heading to, the type of activities you’ll be participating in and whether you want a basic or comprehensive cover.
 Once you have an idea about the factors, compare the benefits and features of the many travel insurance policies available.

 Where can I find out about Government travel advisories?

 Smartraveller provides a wealth of information about current warnings.
 While you’re there, it’s also a great idea to register your travel plans, so that if an emergency were to happen in South Africa, you can receive automatic updates to ensure your safety.